MaxTour logo

 Primary Item (H2)

 The Grand Canyon is one of the most popular destinations for tourists in the United States.
-Millions of people visit each year to see this natural wonder.
+Its breathtaking scenery, rich history, and incredible rock formations draw millions of visitors annually.

 How Many Viewpoints Does the Grand Canyon Have in Total?